magdamakarewicz/children-smoking-analysis/README.md

 5. Print average height comparisons between smoking and non-smoking girls.
 6. Retrieve the oldest child in the study.
 7. List all boys who have smoking habits.

+## Data Format

+The data file children_smoking.txt should be placed in the root directory of the project.
+It contains information about age, height, sex, FEV, and whether each child smokes or not.
+The exact variables are listed in the [STUDY_DESCRIPTION.md](STUDY_DESCRIPTION) file.